Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Collective Neutrino Oscillation Hamiltonian

 $n_f$ = 3 collective neutrino oscillations of N neutrinos in the mass basis can be represented in terms of the Gell-Mann matrices \cite{Balantekin2007, siwach2023entanglement}:

-where $\vec{\lambda}_p$ is the 8-term vector composed of the Gell-Mann matrices applied to the neutrino indexed by $p$, $\theta_{p p'}$ is the angle between the momenta of the neutrinos indexed by $p$ and $p'$, $k$ is the coupling strength of the neutrino-neutrino interaction, E is the energy of the neutrino in question, and $\vec{B}$ is a vector that creates the diagonalized single-neutrino oscillation term when dotted with $\vec{\lambda}_p$.
+where $\vec{\lambda}_p$ is the 8-term vector composed of the Gell-Mann matrices applied to the neutrino indexed by $p$, $\theta_{p p'}$ is the angle between the momenta of the neutrinos indexed by $p$ and $p'$, $k$ is the coupling strength of the neutrino-neutrino interaction, $E_p$ is the energy of the neutrino indexed by p, and $\vec{B} (E_p)$ is a vector that is a function of $E_p$ and that creates the diagonalized single-neutrino oscillation term when dotted with $\vec{\lambda}_p$.
 The diagonalized single-vector neutrino oscillation term is determined by two parameters: $\delta m^2$, the difference in mass-squared between the first and second mass eigenstates, and $ \Delta m^2$, the difference between the third mass eigenstate's mass-squared and the mean of the masses-squared of the first and second mass eigenstates (following the convention of Ref. \cite{capozzi2014status}).
+Normal mass hierarchy is assumed throughout this work.
 It turns out that two neutrinos with the same starting state and with the same momentum behave exactly the same as if they were just one neutrino.
 Hence, following the lead of Ref. \cite{siwach2023entanglement}, a neutrino referenced by p can be thought of as a momentum-mode.
-In order to convert between the flavor and mass basis, the PMNS matrix \cite{Maki1962, Pontecorvo1957, Schechter1980} is utilized:
+In order to convert between the flavor and mass basis, the Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix \cite{Maki1962, Pontecorvo1957, Schechter1980} is utilized:

 where $c_{ij} = \cos{\theta_{ij}}$ and $s_{ij} = \sin{\theta_{ij}}$.
 One feature of Eq. \ref{eq:H_collectiveneutrinooscilation} is that as long as the absolute values of the neutrino energies are all the same, the single-neutrino term commutes with the neutrino-neutrino interaction term.
 Related to this, the neutrino-neutrino interaction term is independent of the basis that the neutrinos are in, so long as the neutrinos are all in the same basis.
 This fact enables the strategy utilized in Sec. \ref{sec:fourneutrinosim} to work and has several consequences for the observations therein.